BonsaiDen/JavaScript-Garden/doc/en/array/general.md

         console.log(list[i]);
     }

-There is one extra catch in the above example, which is the caching of the length of the array via `l = list.length`.
+There is one extra catch in the above example, that is the caching of the length of the array via `l = list.length`.

 Although the `length` property is defined on the array itself, there is still an